etwk/blog/content/lists/books.md

 	- [ ] Reality Is Not What It Seems: The Journey to Quantum Gravity
 - [ ] Quanta and Fields: The Biggest Ideas in the Universe (Sean M. Carroll) #must
 - [ ] Einstein's Unfinished Revolution: The Search for What Lies Beyond the Quantum (Lee Smolin)
+- [ ] Introduction to Quantum Mechanics with Applications to Chemistry (Linus Pauling, E. Bright Wilson) #beginner

+### Statistics
+- [ ] The Black Swan: Second Edition: The Impact of the Highly Improbable (Nassim Nicholas Taleb) #must

 ### Unity
 - [ ] Consilience: The Unity of Knowledge (Edward O.Willson) #must
+- [ ] SuperCooperators: Altruism, Evolution, and Why We Need Each Other to Succeed (Martin Nowak, Roger Highfield) #sociology #philosophy #coporation #must

 ## Security
 - [x] Scam Me If You Can: Simple Strategies to Outsmart Today's Rip-off Artists